Instance-JS/Instance/docs/proofs/hypersphere-proof.md

 I don't have a way of reaching out to people, so I made Instance my delivery carrier.

 # The Universe is a 4D Hypersphere.
+Mass IS Probability.

 ## On the Mathematical Necessity of Global Curvature: The Inverted Infinity Proof.